NIH-CARD/scOmicPipeline/README.md

 ## Installation

 1. First, make sure you have miniconda or conda set up.
-IF using Biowulf, first set up conda in your data directory, or use the miniconda modules on biowulf.
+If using Biowulf, first set up conda in your data directory, or use the miniconda modules on biowulf.

 2. Then, install create a new environment in this directory using
 ```